authorjapps/zerocode/README.md

 Zerocode makes it easy to create and maintain automated tests with absolute minimum overhead for [REST](https://github.com/authorjapps/zerocode/wiki/User-journey:-Create,-Update-and-GET-Employee-Details),[SOAP](https://github.com/authorjapps/zerocode/blob/master/README.md#soap-method-invocation-example-with-xml-input), [Kafka](https://github.com/authorjapps/zerocode/wiki/Kafka-Testing-Introduction), [DB services](https://github.com/authorjapps/zerocode/wiki/Sample-DB-SQL-Executor) and more.
 Jump to the [quick-start section](https://github.com/authorjapps/zerocode/blob/master/README.md#getting-started-) or [HelloWorld](https://github.com/authorjapps/zerocode/blob/master/README.md#hello-world-) section to explore more.

-Zerocode is used by many companies such as Vocalink, HSBC, HomeOffice(Gov) and [others](https://github.com/authorjapps/zerocode/blob/master/README.md#smart-projects-using-zerocode) to achieve zero-defect production drop of their micro-services.
+Zerocode is used by many companies such as Vocalink, HSBC, HomeOffice(Gov) and [others](https://github.com/authorjapps/zerocode/blob/master/README.md#smart-projects-using-zerocode) to achieve accurate production drop of their micro-services.

 It is a light-weight, simple and extensible open-source framework for writing test intentions in simple JSON format that facilitates both declarative configuration and automation.
 The [framework manages](https://github.com/authorjapps/zerocode/wiki/What-is-Zerocode-Testing) the step-chaining, request payload handling and response assertions at the same time, same place using [JSON Path](https://github.com/json-path/JsonPath/blob/master/README.md#path-examples).

-For example, if our REST API returns the following from URL "`https://localhost:8080/api/customers/123`" with status `200`,
+For example, if our REST API returns the following from URL `https://localhost:8080/api/v1/customers/123` with `http` status `200(OK)`,
 ```javaScript
 {
     "id": 123,